Steinbach, Manitoba: End of the Strassendorf (1910–1945)

 During World War I, most Steinbach Mennonites were given an exemption from military service, as promised in the Privilegium they had agreed to upon immigration in the 1870s.
 Mistakenly considered "ethnic Germans", even though they were actually primarily of Dutch ancestry, the Mennonites were caught up in the anti-German sentiment of the time and Conservative Prime Minister Robert Borden banned Mennonites from Steinbach and other areas from voting in 1917.

 A year later, in 1918, as soldiers returned to North America, Spanish flu struck the village, killing many.
 Mennonites in the region were particularly affected by the outbreak, dying at a rate nearly twice that of other ethnic groups.

 After the First World War, Borden banned Mennonites and other pacifists from immigrating to Canada.
 The ban lasted for three years, from 1919 to 1922, when the new Liberal government lifted the ban.
 At the same time, there was the out-migration of the more conservative Mennonites, who left the area for Mexico and Paraguay, after the Canadian government required them to learn English and attend public schools, issues which seemed to be in violation of the Privilegium signed in 1873.

 In 1920, the village of Steinbach was formed into an "Unincorporated Village District" of the Rural Municipality of Hanover.

 After the Mennonite immigration ban was lifted in 1922 by Liberal Prime Minister William Lyon Mackenzie King, a second wave of Mennonite immigration occurred due to the Russian Revolution, and many of the "Russlander" Mennonites took over farms and land left unoccupied by the Mennonites leaving for Latin America.
 During the 1920s, thousands of Mennonite refugees fled the Soviet Union, many of them arriving in the Steinbach area.
 Moscow Road, which had been pejoratively named to refer to the Russlander Mennonites who lived there, was later renamed McKenzie Avenue after the Prime Minister who had allowed them to come to Canada as refugees.

+In 1931, local man Abraham Loewen founded the Loewen Funeral Chapel, the first funeral home in southeastern Manitoba, which decades later was taken over by his son Ray Loewen, who built the company into the Loewen Funeral Group, before its eventual downfall as depicted in the 2023 film The Burial.

 In 1941, the Steinbach Credit Union opened, partially in response to the difficulty in obtaining loans from the larger banks.

 During World War II, most Steinbachers who were eligible for the draft served in alternative service as conscientious objectors, though some also served in the active military.
 After the war, a third major wave of immigration boosted Steinbach's population, with thousands of Mennonites again fleeing Europe.